 My team at The Eighth Mile Consulting often work with organisations in developing their leadership and project capabilities.
 In doing so, one thing has become reinforced time again.
 Different tasks, environments and strategies require different styles of leadership.
 Now some of you are probably reading this and thinking ‘no duh’ but I would challenge you to think back through your professional career and remember how many times you have seen it go wrong.
 It might have manifested with:

-It is quite often that we hear someone has been placed in a position because they are ‘smart’ or ‘intelligent’.
-This topic opens up an equally complicated can of worms in so far that there are many different types of intelligence (IQ, EQ, Social intelligence, etc), further exacerbated by the next questions, ‘what do you need achieved by the position’, and ‘how do you measure it?’.
+It is quite often that we hear someone has been placed in a position because they are ‘really smart’ or ‘intelligent’.
+This topic opens up an equally complicated can of worms in so far that there are many different types of intelligence (IQ, EQ, Social intelligence, etc), further exacerbated by the next questions, ‘what do you need achieved by the position’, and ‘how do you measure it?’
 Most people would agree that people who are intelligent in one area are often lacking in other areas.
 Many studies have been conducted in order to determine the exact correlation between IQ and EQ with varying conclusions.
-What we can say relatively confidently in the meantime is that most people’s strengths often lie towards a bias of one over another.
+What we can say confidently in the interim is that most people’s strengths often lie towards a bias of one over another.

 The point is that people are often very effective when placed in the right type of role, and terribly ineffective if placed in the wrong one.
 The effects when we get it wrong are teams that are disjointed, confused, unfocused, and ultimately ineffective.